influxdata/influxdb_iox/README.md

 You can see a list of all available configuration items using the `influxdb_iox config help` command.

-Should you desire specifying config via a file, you can do using a `.env` formatted file in `$HOME/.influxdb_iox/config`.
+Should you desire specifying config via a file, you can do so using a `.env` formatted file in `$HOME/.influxdb_iox/config`.
-Note that you can save the current config values by saving the otuput of `influxdb_iox config show` into `$HOME/.influxdb_iox/config`
+Note that you can save the current config values by saving the output of `influxdb_iox config show` into `$HOME/.influxdb_iox/config`